VinayagamD/scalabasics/Readme.md

     * Annonymous Function
     * Higher Order Function
       * >Function that takes input as one or more function and returns result of that function is called higher order function
+    * Partilally Applied Function
+      * > Creating Variable other function with partial params filled and some params with _ for further usage